 Introduction to epidemiology will introduce you to the core concepts of epidemiology in a practical and accessible way.
-By the end of the day you will know key epidemiological terminology, be able to recognise the major study designs and their strengths and weaknesses and have experience reading and decoding journal abstracts.
+By the end of the day you will be able to recognise the major study designs and their strengths and weaknesses and have experience reading and decoding journal abstracts.

 Epidemiology is a core skill for many aspects of public health practice, but many people are put off by the image it has of being only about complicated numbers, statistics and formulae.
-This one day course seeks to dispel those myths and will help you understand the core concepts, uses and language of epidemiology in a relaxed and accessible way.
+This one day course seeks to dispel those myths and will introduce the core concepts, uses and language of epidemiology in a relaxed and accessible way.

 - To identify main epidemiological study types